Tes3103/kids_store/README.md

 ![Facebook Page](static/images/readme/facebook-link2.png)

 Back to [Top](#table-of-content)

+## Email Marketing
+* The free version of mailchimp was chosen with the current status of the business.
+Each user that signs up is added to the future marketing update.

 ## SEO
 * The meta keywords and description in base.html have been amended to the researched keywords.